-At the start of the first half of the game, the referee will toss a coin.
+At the start of the first half of a game, a referee will toss a coin.
 The team mentioned first in the draw shall call the coin.
-The winner of the toss can choose either which end to kick to, or to kick off first.
-The loser of the toss will decide the other option.
+The winner of the toss can choose either their side of a field, or kick off.
 After the first half, teams will switch sides.
 The team not kicking off in the first half of the game will kick off to begin the second half of the game.

-5.3 Kick-off
+5.3 Kick off

-Each half of the game begins with a kick-off.
+Each half of a game begins with a kick off.
 All robots must be located on their own side of the field.
-All robots must be halted.
-The ball is positioned by the referee in the center of the field.
+All robots must be still with no parts moving.
+A ball is positioned by the referee in the center of a field.

 The team kicking off places their robots on the field first.
 Robots cannot be placed nor remain behind the goal line or in the out area.
-Robots cannot be moved once they have been placed.
+Robots cannot be moved once they are placed.

-The team not kicking off will now place their robots on the defensive end of the field.
-All robots on the team not kicking off must be at least 30cm away from the ball (that means outside the center circle).
+The team not kicking off will place their robots on the defensive end of the field.
+All robots on the team not kicking off must be at least 30 cm away from the ball (that means outside the center circle).